apache/mesos/docs/submitting-a-patch.md

     2. Prefer working on issues marked as "[Accepted](https://issues.apache.org/jira/browse/MESOS-1?jql=project%20%3D%20MESOS%20AND%20status%20%3D%20Accepted)", rather than merely "Open".
 If an issue has been accepted, it means at least one Mesos developer thought that the ideas proposed in the issue are worth pursuing further.
     3. Issues marked with the "[newbie](https://issues.apache.org/jira/browse/MESOS-1?jql=project%20%3D%20MESOS%20AND%20status%20%3D%20Accepted%20AND%20labels%20%3D%20newbie)" label can be good candidates for "starter" projects.

 4. Assign the JIRA to yourself.
-To do this, you will need:
-    1. An Apache JIRA user account (sign up for one [here](https://issues.apache.org/jira/secure/Signup!default.jspa)).
-    2. You need to be added to the list of Mesos "contributors" by a Mesos committer (send email to [dev@mesos.apache.org](mailto:dev@mesos.apache.org)) in order to be assigned (or to assign yourself) to a JIRA issue.
+   1. You will be able to assign the JIRA to yourself as soon as your pull request with additions to the AFFILIATIONS.yml file is merged.

 5. Formulate a plan for resolving the issue.
 Propose your plan via comments in the JIRA.